|Policy & Guidance|

 An Animal Welfare Assurance is the document submitted by an institution assuring institutional compliance with the PHS Policy.
 OLAW is responsible for requesting, negotiating, approving or disapproving, and, as necessary, restricting or withdrawing approval of Assurances.

-When an applicant institution does not have an Animal Welfare Assurance, the authorized organization representative's signature on the application constitutes declaration that the institution will submit an Assurance when requested by OLAW.
+When an applicant institution does not have an Animal Welfare Assurance, the Authorized Organization Representative's signature on the application constitutes declaration that the institution will submit an Assurance when requested by OLAW.
 Upon such request, the institution shall prepare the Assurance as instructed by OLAW and in accordance with the PHS Policy, and the authorized IACUC shall review those components of the application related to the care and use of animals.
 Except in certain circumstances, the Assurance must be submitted to and approved by OLAW in order for the IC to award the grant.
 No costs for activities with live vertebrate animals may be charged to NIH grants in the absence of a valid Assurance on file with OLAW.

 NIH will delay an award for research involving live vertebrate animals until the grantee organization and all performance sites are operating in accordance with approved Animal Welfare Assurances and the grantee has provided verification of IACUC approval of those sections of the application that involve use of vertebrate animals.
 IACUC approval must have been granted within three years of the budget period start date to be valid; however, IACUCs may determine that continuing review on a more frequent basis is appropriate.

 Verification of IACUC approval may be filed at any time before award in accord with Just-in-Time procedures, unless required earlier by the IC.
-Therefore, following peer review and notification of priority score/percentile, applicant organizations with approved Assurances may wish to proceed with IACUC review for those applications that have not yet received IACUC approval and that appear to be in a fundable range.
+Therefore, following peer review and notification of impact score/percentile, applicant organizations with approved Assurances may wish to proceed with IACUC review for those applications that have not yet received IACUC approval and that appear to be in a fundable range.

 It is an institutional responsibility to ensure that the research described in the application is congruent with any corresponding protocols approved by the IACUC.